NIFTY-SKIDDIE/TikTokBlaster/README.md

 <b>PRO TIPS:</b>
 1. Use a VPN.
 Change servers in-between runs.
-2. Experiemnt with both modes.
+2. Experiment with both modes.
 In some cases, one may work better than the other.
 3. Get the HTTP request URL from different browsers to mix fingerprints.
 4. Run multiple instances simultaneously with different report categories.